 Richard D. Ager, Associate Professor; Director, Porter-Cason Institute; Director, Center for Life Long Learning; LCSW, Ph.D., University of Michigan in Psychology and Social Work.

 Dr. Ager’s major areas of interest and research expertise are substance abuse, treatment outcome, family practice, and teaching/training counselors and students in evidence-based practices.
-As Director of the Porter Cason Institute, Ager facilitates the development and provisions of training in advanced family practice to students, faculty and community practitioners.
-As Director of the Center for Life Long Learning, Ager brings in experts speakers to provide workshops to help social workers keep abreast of current practices in our field.
+As Director of the Porter Cason Institute, Ager facilitates the development and provision of training in advanced family practice to students, faculty and community practitioners.
+As Director of the Center for Life Long Learning, Ager brings in expert speakers to provide workshops to help social workers keep abreast of current practices in our field.
 Ager’s current research interest focuses on adapting an evidence-based practice employed in substance abuse to intimate partner violence.
-Dr. Ager’s teaching background includes clinical and community practice, organizational theory, human behavior and the social environment, qualitative research, and addictions.
+Dr. Ager’s teaching background includes clinical and community practice, organizational theory, family practice, human behavior and the social environment, qualitative research, and addictions.

 Stephanie Baus, Clinical Assistant Professor; Ph.D., MSW, Tulane School of Social Work.